7 Ways to Raise Potassium Levels When Your Body Needs More

 Too much potassium can cause muscle weakness, an irregular heartbeat, confusion or trouble breathing, per the Mayo Clinic.

-Over-the-counter potassium supplements can have 99 milligrams of potassium per serving and are combined with several different substances.
+Over-the-counter potassium supplements don't go higher than 99 milligrams of potassium per serving and are combined with several different substances.
 You'll find them as potassium chloride, potassium citrate, potassium gluconate, potassium bicarbonate, potassium aspartate and potassium orate, per the Linus Pauling Institute at Oregon State University.

 The type you choose should also depend on other electrolyte levels (like chloride or bicarb) in your body.
 Talk with your doctor about which one may be best for you given the results of your blood work.